saadkhan29/lesson-w05d01-rails-muse-one-to-many/rails-active-record-intro-artist-model-step1.md

 ## Create our `Artist` Model

-Let's kick the tires with Rails, Postgresql and Active Record.
+Let's kick the tires with Rails, MySQL and Active Record.
 We'll start building the data layer of our Muse app by creating an `Artist` model.

 1. Make sure to `cd` into your Muse App directory.
 Some starter code is [here](https://github.com/marcwright/muse-wdir) if you want to clone.
 Be sure to pull the `muse-setup` branch.
 That's the starting point for this lesson.